 Prevent Scheduling by Setting Blockout Times

-Specific times can be designated on the server to block the running of schedules.
-This allows you to perform administrative functions such as system maintenance or managing server traffic during peak usage times.
+From the Pentaho User Console, you set up specific times on the server to block the running of schedules, which allows you to perform administrative functions such as system maintenance or managing server traffic during peak usage times.

-- Choose a Recurrence, Start Time, Duration or End Time, and a Start Date for the blocked out time using the available fields.
+Enter values in the Recurrence, Start Time, Duration or End Time, and Start Date fields for the blocked out time.

-- Click OK.
-If Run Once is chosen as the Recurrence, a dash shows under the Start Times and End Time fields in the blockout list, until the blockout time passes.
+Click OK.
+If Run Once is selected in the Recurrence field, a dash displays under the Start Time and End Time fields in the blockout list, until the blockout time passes.

 Schedule Deletion of Generated Files

-- Choose a Start Time and a Recurrence Pattern, as well as Start and End Dates for the scheduled deletion.
+Choose a Start Time and a Recurrence Pattern, as well as Start Date and End Date for the scheduled deletion.
 Click OK.